-The Department of Computer and Information Sciences at Towson University (www.towson.edu/cis) invites applications for two full-time, tenure-track positions at the Assistant Professor level, with an expected start date of August 2019.
+The Department of Computer and Information Sciences at Towson University invites applications for a full-time, tenure-track positions at the Assistant Professor level, with an expected start date of August 2020.

-Expectations.
-The position requires a Ph.D., or comparable terminal degree, in Computer Science, Information Technology, Information Systems, or a related field.
+A Ph.D., or comparable terminal degree in Computer Science, Information Systems, Information Technology or a related field.
 The selected candidate is expected to teach undergraduate and graduate courses, develop strong research programs, mentor undergraduate and graduate students, apply for external funding, and participate in department activities.
 The ideal candidate may be involved in the administration of the community college focused IT major at Towson University in Northeastern Maryland.
 Current community college faculty (with doctorates) looking to move to a four-year institution will make good candidates.

 Applicants should submit a cover letter, curriculum-vitae, copies of graduate transcripts, research, teaching, and diversity statements, a recent publication, and the name, address, phone and e-mail address of three professional references.
 Applicants should send their application materials to cssearch AT_TOWSON, with your area (“Data Sciences,” “Distributed Systems,” others...) clearly listed in the email subject.

 The review of completed applications will begin January 15th, 2020 and continue until the position is filled.